zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 # An end-to-end project

-In this guide, we have went over some advanced concepts:
+In this guide, we will go over some advanced concepts:

 - The value of [deploying ZenML](connect-deployed-zenml.md)
 - Abstracting infrastructure configuration into [stacks](understand-stacks.md)